 This means colleges don’t have to provide the same level of

-supports and services a student might have gotten in high school.
+a student might have gotten in high school.
 For instance, they don’t have to provide specialized instruction or tutoring.

 They do have to follow federal civil rights laws, however.
 That includes Section 504 of the Rehabilitation Act of 1973 and the